ThereforeGames/unprompted/docs/MANUAL.md

 The `insightface` pipeline is currently the most developed option as it supports several unique features:

-- It can process multiple face images.
+- It can process multiple face images (e.g. `[faceswap "C:/pictures/face1.png|C:/pictures/face2.png"]` using `Config.syntax.delimiter` as a separator.)
 - It performs facial similarity analysis to swap the new face onto the best candidate in a picture containing more than one person.
-- It supports the `minimum_similarity` kwarg to bypass the faceswap if no one in the target picture resembles the new face.
+- It supports the `minimum_similarity` kwarg to bypass the faceswap if no one in the target picture bears resemblance to the new face.
 This kwarg takes a float value, although I haven't determined the upper and lower boundaries yet.
-A greater value means more similar and the range appears to be something like -10 to 300.
+A greater value means "more similar" and the range appears to be something like -10 to 300.

 Supports the `unload` kwarg which allows you to free some or all of the faceswap components after inference.
 Useful for low memory devices, but will increase inference time.
-You can pass the following as a delimited string with Config.syntax.delimiter: model, face, all.
+You can pass the following as a delimited string with `Config.syntax.delimiter`: `model`, `face`, `all`.

 It is recommended to follow this shortcode with `[restore_faces]` in order to improve the resolution of the swapped result.
 Or, use the included Facelift template as an all-in-one solution.